-During the past four years, a number of people both in and out of Reaction Motors have remarked about our slogan "Teamwork."
-It was the keynote of our efforts during our earlier of our enorts during our earner difficult years and it was the principal factor in our survival of that critical period.
+During the past four years, a number of people both in and out of Reaction Motors have remarked about our slogan "Feamwork."
+It was the keynote of our efforts during our earlier difficult years and it was the principal factor in our survival of that critical period.
 As an exponent of the principle of "Teamwork" I should like to stress its importance in our everyday activities of the future.
 If we keep on working together as a team, R.M.I. cannot help but continue its progressive development.

-"Teamwork", according to the dictionary, represents the work of a number of persons acting together as a team, especially with reference to coordination of efforts and to collective effi-
+"Teamwork", according to the dictionary, represents the work of a number of persons acting together as a team, especially with reference to coordination of efforts and to collective efficiency.
 To have a successful business we must practice - not preach - teamwork, and we must function much the same as a successful athletic team where all members work together and pull in the same direction.
 We must have confidence in and mutual respect for each other.
 Management must have confidence in the ability of the working groups and the work groups, in turn, must have confidence in the leadership of management.
 Without this cooperation and coordination of effort, no company can be truly successful.
-Our engineers and machinists, accountants, research people, sonnel must work together and cooperate with each other in the attainment of the overall company objectives.

-To have a hard-hitting team, we must back up our fellow-workers by giving them a helping hand wherever possible.
-In-dividually we should endeavor to do a little more than is expected of us.
-To be a good member of a team, we must appreci-ate the contributions and understand the problems of others, and we must recognize the leadership of our supervisors.
-We may not be fully in ac-cord with the instructions or with a given policy, but we must follow and administer to that instruction or policy regardless of our individual feelings.
-This does not mean that we must be "yes" men because I firmly believe that there is always the proper place for one to air his proper place for one to air his price construction. grievances and to give constructive criticism to any company action.
-Some of the company's policies and procedures may be objectionable to some of our people but it must be remembered that we in management, it establishing company policies. in establishing company policies, have not done so on a merely arbitrary basis.
+Our engineers and machinists, accountants, research people, test operators, service representatives, and administrative personnel must work together and cooperate with each other in the attainment of the overall company objectives.
+To have a hard-hitting team, we must back up our fellowworkers by giving them a helping hand wherever possible.
+Individually we should endeavor to do a little more than is expected of us.
+To be a good member of a team, we must appreciate the contributions and understand the problems of others, and we must recognize the leadership of our supervisors.
+We may not be fully in accord with the instructions or with a given policy, but we must follow and administer to that instruction or policy regardless of our individual feelings.
+This does not mean that we must be "yes" men because I firmly believe that there is always the proper place for one to air his grievances and to give constructive criticism to any company action.
+Some of the company's policies and procedures may be objectionable to some of our people but it must be remembered that we in management, in establishing company policies, have not done so on a merely arbitrary basis.
 Before our policies are adopted, various surveys of industry practice are made and we always endeavor to thoroughly understand the viewpoint of all employees.
 The decision is then made on the basis of what is believed to be to the best overall interest of